nhoffman/mkvenv/README.rst

 Create a wheel cache (~/.mkvenv by default)::

-  % mkvenv wheel
+  % mkvenv wheelstreet
   % mkvenv list-wheels
-  Wheels in /Users/nhoffman/wheels/2.7.7/
+  = Wheels in /Users/nhoffman/.mkvenv/2.7.7/ =

 Now create a new virtualenv named ``test-env`` and install some packages.
 As each package is installed, a wheel is first built and